Thursday, 5th December 2024

 * * *

-The first, in Ho Chi Minh City, was put together by friends in the coffee business, with Arabica coffee from the same Central Highlands farm, the only difference being one sample was café chon, one was “normal” coffee.
+The second tasting, in Ho Chi Minh City, was put together by friends in the coffee business, with Arabica coffee from the same Central Highlands farm, the only difference being one sample was café chon, one was “normal” coffee.
 Both were roasted and prepared in the same way.

 I found it easy to distinguish between the two samples, with the café chon being richer in flavor and less stringent.

-They agreed to set up a comparative tasting of kopi luwak (which in Indonesian means “coffee-civet”) and “normal” coffee.
+Coffindo executives agreed to set up a comparative tasting of kopi luwak (which in Indonesian means “coffee-civet”) and “normal” coffee prepared with the same beans that were identically grown in the same plantation, but which hadn’t had the benefit of a civet’s intestinal juices.

 Herry Setiawan is a certified coffee taster working with Coffindo; one diploma hanging on the wall of his glass-enclosed tasting room identifies him as a “star cupper,” which means he is qualified to judge international coffee competitions.
-Like his counterparts in the fields of wine and chocolate production, his palate and sense of smell are highly sensitive organs.
+Like his counterparts in the fields of wine production and chocolate manufacture, his palate and sense of smell are highly sensitive.

 Setiawan set out several small bowls, half filled with normal coffee, half with kopi luwak.
 All the samples were high quality Arabica from the same plantation in Aceh, North Sumatra.

 Then came the tasting.
-Setiawan showed me how to half-fill the spoon, loudly slurp it into the mouth with a good intake of air, swish it around the tongue and spit it into a red plastic pail.
+Setiawan showed me how to half-fill the spoon, loudly slurp it into my mouth with a good intake of air, swish it around my tongue and spit it into a red plastic pail.
 The normal coffee was nutty and earthy, very fresh.
 The kopi luwak, on the other hand, had distinct notes of chocolate, caramel, and flowers.
 It was stronger, rounder.

 Although kopi luwak and café chon account for a small percentage of coffee production in Indonesia and Vietnam, the mark-ups are phenomenal.
 P.T.
 Coffindo sells a kilogram of roasted kopi luwak beans for around $800, about 40 times the price of their “normal” Arabica.
 But the market is getting crowded and I wonder how much demand there really is.
 Maybe the marketing folks should be more adventurous with their branding — I wonder whether a product called “Excretory Ecstasy” or “Fecal Fabulous” or “Dung Delicious” would boost sales.